defeo/aws/_tutorials/websockets.md

 3. Modify your client so that it updates the list of users whenever it receives a new message.

-Test your application using private navigation and several browsers.
+Test your application using several browsers tabs.

 ## Challenging